thisisjonchen/StudyTempo/Cookies.md

 Data is saved only to your local machine and used to enhance your experience on StudyTempo.

-I am always available to hear any concerns or complaints.
-Please contact me through GitHub.
+We are available to hear any concerns or complaints.
+Please contact us through GitHub @thisisjonchen.
+Thanks :)